idyllthot/QBRating/README.md

-# Tutorial
+# QBRating

-This is my tutorial repository.
+This is my old QBRating applet

+Brushing up on my Java and git experience